 I can perhaps best illustrate the basic point made above by reminding about the high charges made for “workshops” and conferences at the leading “new spirituality” centre in Britain, namely the Findhorn Foundation in Moray.
 There is an important extra consideration to take into account here.
 In 2006, UNITAR raised the status of the Foundation by extending the ecovillage aspect of that venue into a CIFAL ecology project.
 Protests from elsewhere were suppressed.
 UNITAR blithely ignored the commercial dimensions of the disputed organisation.
 UNITAR is the abbreviation for United Nations Institute of Training and Research.

-The ecovillage project has now gained an extension in CIFAL Findhorn, but these are both too closely related to the Findhorn Foundation at large for there to be any effective difference, despite some attempts to make such a clear cut division.
-When UNITAR made their decision from distant Geneva, they should have taken into account the commercial programme of the Foundation, which now basks in the reflected limelight of the CIFAL project.
-CIFAL Findhorn quickly began to operate as a separate business called CIFAL Findhorn Company Ltd. Even the well advertised wind park operated as a separate business (Findhorn Wind Park Ltd).
+The ecovillage project gained an extension in CIFAL Findhorn.
+When UNITAR made their decision from distant Geneva, they should have taken into account the commercial programme of the Foundation, which subsequently basked in the reflected limelight of the CIFAL project.
+CIFAL Findhorn quickly began to operate as a separate business called CIFAL Findhorn Company Ltd (afterwards CIFAL Scotland Ltd, the company status being dissolved in April 2018).
+Even the well advertised wind park operated as a separate business (Findhorn Wind Park Ltd).
 Almost everything in this sector is run on a business enterprise basis.
 There is scope for very strong criticisms of the “workshop” programme.

 In 2005 was published my account of Findhorn Foundation irregularities (Pointed Observations, pp. 167-220).
 A chapter was there included which referred to the heavy price tags in Foundation “workshops” of commercial mysticism.
 For instance, a week of “Astroshamanic Trance and Sacred Circle Dances” sold for £425 in 2004.
 That same year the ecological fare entitled “Sustainability Here and Now” sold for £485 (ibid., p.
 206), also lasting a week.
 Sustainability has a very saleable face at the Findhorn Foundation, where the cosmetic factor is relentlessly exploited.